sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

 For lots of suggestions around the city take a look at http://seattle.wifimug.org/

 == Coffee Shops On Campus ==
-(Both of these are about 1 minute from the communications building)
+(Both of these are about 1 minute from the communications building.)
  * There is a Tully's in the HUB food court.
 No ambience, but the whole building as well as the HUB Lawn has UW wifi.
 (This Tully's is part of a little convenience store, good for quick coffee and a snack)
  * In the basement of the Art Building there is a coffee shop (Parnassus).
 No wifi but nice environment.
 Additionally the Quad which is the grassy area adjacent to the art building should have wifi. http://www.washington.edu/home/maps/northcentral.html?art
 == Coffee Off Campus ==